-The GP or other declaring professional is responsible for notifying the death to the CDOP administrator by completing a Form A. The coroner’s office should check with the CDOP administrator that a form A has been submitted by the GP or other declaring professional (Appendix 2).
+- The GP, the local East Anglia Hospice or other declaring professional is responsible for notifying the death to the CDOP administrator by completing the online notification form using the following link: https://www.ecdop.co.uk/NorfolkSuffolk/Live/Public .
+The coroner’s office should check with the CDOP administrator that a notification has been submitted by the GP or other declaring professional.

 The lead professional should discuss the following points with parents/carers as follows:

 - Have relatives or friends contacted if requested;